Short story by Michael Botur

 I could hear my neighbours and their dads lugging their mattresses into Hirepool trailers.
 A lot of people were driving back up north for summer.
 It was like these girls were coming into my place to take shelter from responsibility.
 Or from the boredom that would come if they didn’t get out of town.
 Nobody spent summer in Dunners.

 Ana pulled out all my comics and Blu-Rays and separated them into two piles, Misogynist and Unintentionally Ironic.
 She put both piles in the cold black fireplace.
 Then she used her tiny pointy nose to sniff my body up and down and waved Julia over.
-They decided I smelled like seaweed and dragged me into the shower.
+They agreed I smelled like seaweed and dragged me into the shower.
 They found a shirt with a collar in my garbage bag of clothes and dressed me.
 Julia tidied my room and I thanked her and she wrapped a hug around me with her big bear arms and slobbered a kiss on top of my head with her thick dark lips and Ana got in on the hug too.
 I said Thanks for the threesome, ladies, and they swatted my skull and tsked.

 The day was getting on.
 Ana said she wanted to party.
 Did that gross Ford Falcon in front of my place actually run?
 Hell yeah she runs, I explained.
 The Iron Maiden is her name.
 She burns heavy metal.
 I didn’t tell them I hardly ever drove her cause I had no one to fill up the seats.